sellersj/dependency-check-530-update/README.md

 # dependency-check-530-update

-This is a minimal project to reporduce an issue when updating to owasp dependency check 5.3.0 when using a very, very old tag lib.
+This is a minimal project to reproduce an issue when updating to owasp dependency check 5.3.0 when using a very, very old tag lib.
 Specifically jakarta unstandard taglib.

 ## Maven command